 Paul Blart is a mild-mannered man who works as a security guard in a New Jersey mall.
-For years, he has applied to become a cop, but he always fails the physical exam because he is overweight.
+For years, he has applied to become a cop, but he always fails the physical exam because he has hypogmycemia and tends to pass out when his blood sugar is low.
 One day, a gang of organized criminals put the mall under siege and take hostages.
 Blart becomes trapped inside, and because of his sense of duty, refuses to leave.
 He thus becomes the police department's eyes on the inside and attempts to stop the criminals on his own.Written by

 Was this review helpful to you?

 | Report this